jskri/modeling-with-tla/modeling-with-tla.md

 From an execution point of view, we can think of `\E`{.tla} as introducing *indeterminism*.
-A particular behavior of the system (i.e. a sequence of states) will "choose" a particular date in a random manner.
+A particular behavior of the system (i.e. a sequence of states) will "choose" a particular date in an indeterminate manner.

 The last two events are straightforward: